maRkyB0019/TeXlinter_Source_code/README.md

 First you need to add the script.\
 Chose One Directory, Console Based\
 Under Settings, you can chose where you want the output folder to be located\
-Then just hit the convert py to .exe and you will be done
+Then just hit the Convert py to .exe button and you will be done

+# If you want to use the linter from anywhere outside the executable folder you just created follow the instructions bellow